Posted on :: Tags: , , , ,

 return item

-) in the input dir.
-Then it compares the modification time of RSS file with the modification times of these listed files.
+It first lists all files with the given extension (default being .html) in the input directory.
+Then it compares the modification time of the RSS file with the modification times of these listed files.
 If there is no previous RSS file or there are newer HTML files, the RSS is generated again.

-To generate the RSS, each file is supplied to the previous function and an RSS object is get, then these are fed into RSS2
+To generate the RSS, each file is supplied to the previous function and an RSS item is obtained; then these are fed into the RSS2 function of PyRSS2Gen to get the resulting object.

 def generate_rss(input_dir, extension = ".html", output = "rss/rss.xml", site_title = "Title", site_description = "Description", max_items = 20, site_url = "http://example.com", edit_time=0, exclude_regex = None):